keith-harrison/hmmphlyo/README.md

 dos2unix GO.sh
 #Have your file downloaded and with an apprioprate name as this will be the name of the folder :)
 ./GO.sh
-#When an input is asked for put the entire filename including the file format
+#When an input is asked for put the entire filename including the file format THIS PART IS STILL UNDER DEVELOPMENT
 ./GOMultiple.sh
 #For this, which takes in multiple sequences you want to concatenate from different files
 #The input is the prefix of the file e.g for testfile1.fa testfile2.fa the input should be testfile